-- water at the stage of power plant operation, no demand for water for process or staff purposes is expected; during periodic maintenance of photovoltaic panels the estimated use of water for cleaning the surface of panels will be about 500 m3 per year and water for this purpose will be supplied from outside, e.g. by means of water trucks, - thermal energy not applicable, - sanitary sewage disposal or treatment not applicable, - fuel for agricultural machines performing maintenance activities (grass mowing) about 5 Mg, - electricity for the operation of the photovoltaic power plant (for the so called auxiliaries: lighting, monitoring system) will be supplied from internally generated power.
-The auxiliary consumption is estimated at no more than 50 kW for the power plant, and during nighttime or winter the power will be supplied from the grid via a connection.
+- water at the stage of power plant operation, no demand for water for process or staff purposes is expected; during periodic maintenance of photovoltaic panels the estimated use of water for cleaning the surface of panels will be about 500 m3 per year and water for this purpose will be supplied from outside, e.g. by means of water trucks, - thermal energy not applicable, - sanitary sewage disposal or treatment not applicable, - fuel for agricultural machines performing maintenance activities (grass mowing) - approx. 5 Mg for each photovoltaic farm, - electricity for the operation of the photovoltaic power plant (for the so called auxiliaries: lighting, monitoring system) will be supplied from internally generated power.
+The auxiliary consumption is estimated at no more than 50 kW for each power plant, and during nighttime or winter the power will be supplied from the grid via a connection.